uashogeschoolutrecht/SEAA/README.md

 > NOTE: this tool is primarily designed for Dutch text, but includes translation capabilities for non-Dutch responses.

+`Disclaimer: SEAA is a tool for anonimisation of text data, but does not replace a manual check of results nor can SEAA or it's creators be held responsible for misdetection of privacy-related data.`

 ##  Flow chart

 ##  Flow chart